OliverLysa/observatory-data-prep/README.md

 #### 004_mass_conversion.R

-Purpose of the script is to convert unit-level data into mass e.g. tonnes of laptops and tablets each year.
-This is required both at the level of a total product as well as component and material for the sankey chart.
+The purpose of this script is to convert unit-level inflow data into mass equivalents e.g. tonnes of laptops and tablets each year - a required input across core components.
+This data input requirement can be met in several ways:

+1.

 A BoM is a hierarchical data object providing a (potentially extensive) list of the raw materials, components and instructions required to construct, manufacture, or repair a product.
 BoMs are generally used by firms to communicate information about a product as it moves along a value chain in order to help navigate regulations, efficiently manage inventory and to support product life-cycle assessments.
 Utilising component and material shares captured within a BoM data object alongside corresponding information on the volume/mass of flows (and stocks) of products/components, makes it possible to move between material, component and product flows (and stocks) at the micro level.